Bobby Grier (American football executive): Executive

 When Bill Parcells became the Patriots head coach in 1993, Grier was moved to the personnel department as the Patriots' director of pro scouting.
 In 1995 he was promoted to director of player personnel.

-Following New England’s 6–10 1995 season, Patriots owner Robert Kraft shifted control of football operations away from Parcells to Grier.
-In the 1996 NFL Draft Grier, with Kraft’s blessing, selected Ohio State wide receiver Terry Glenn with the seventh overall pick over the wishes of Parcells, who wanted a defensive player.
+Following New England's 6–10 1995 season, Patriots owner Robert Kraft shifted control of football operations away from Parcells to Grier.
+In the 1996 NFL draft, Grier, with Kraft's blessing, selected Ohio State wide receiver Terry Glenn with the seventh overall pick over the wishes of Parcells, who wanted a defensive player.
 The team also used their fifth round pick on Christian Peter, who had a history of violence against women, without consulting NFL security.
 The Patriots released their rights to Peters 24 hours after The Boston Globe reported on his record.
 The Patriots made Super Bowl XXXI, however, Parcells, who was upset with losing his personnel powers to Grier, left for the New York Jets.
 Pete Carroll was hired to replace him and Grier was promoted to vice president of player personnel.
 As VP of player personnel, Grier was responsible for selecting draft busts Chris Canty and Sedrick Shaw, but also chose a number of players who produced well for the Patriots, including Damien Woody, Kevin Faulk and Tebucky Jones.

 In 2000, Carroll was fired and new head coach Bill Belichick was given the final say on personnel matters.
-Grier left the Patriots after the 2000 NFL Draft.
+Grier left the Patriots after the 2000 NFL draft.
 One of his final duties with the team was to perform extensive scouting work on Tom Brady, who the Patriots selected in the sixth round of the draft.

 In May 2000, Grier joined the Houston Texans, where he worked as Associate Director of Pro Scouting and senior personnel advisor until his retirement on May 1, 2016.
-Wade Phillips credited Grier as being instrumental in the team selecting J. J. Watt with the 11th overall pick in the 2011 NFL Draft.
+Wade Phillips credited Grier as being instrumental in the team selecting J. J. Watt with the 11th overall pick in the 2011 NFL draft.
 In 2017, Grier joined the Miami Dolphins as a consultant.

-Personal life
+Personal life and death

-Grier is the father of Miami Dolphins general manager Chris Grier, and San Jose Sharks general manager (and former National Hockey League player) Mike Grier.
+Grier was the father of Miami Dolphins general manager Chris Grier, and San Jose Sharks general manager (and former National Hockey League player) Mike Grier.

+Grier died on September 22, 2025, at the age of 82.